Your cookie preferences

 Share

-There are few things more frustrating than your broadband going down.
+There aren't many things more frustrating than your broadband going down.
 What would you do if your broadband stopped working for over a day?
 Would you be able to work?
 How would you keep in touch with friends and family?
 And what would you watch on TV?
 Does anyone still have a DVD player plugged in these days?

-In this guide, we’ll take you through how to check if there’s an internet outage in your area, what the common causes of outages are, and what you can do if your broadband goes down.
+In this guide, we’ll take you through how to check if there’s an internet outage in your area, or if it might be something to do with your home equipment.
+We'll also list the common causes of outages, and what you can do if your broadband goes down.

 What is a broadband outage?

-A broadband outage is a problem with your provider’s network that causes you to lose your internet connection.
-This is usually contained in a particular area but can sometimes affect customers nationwide.
+A broadband outage is a problem with your provider’s network that causes you (and sometimes others) to lose internet connection.
+This is usually contained in a particular region, but it can sometimes affect customers nationwide.

 But an internet outage could also be specific to your own home connection, such as an issue with the cable that connects to your home, or another hardware error on your property.